DDeShon/library-app/README.md

 # library-app

-This is a book inventory application, created with node.ja, express and mongodb.
+This is a book inventory application, created with node.js, express and mongodb.